The Veepstakes is on. Here are 10 Republicans Trump could pick to be his running mate

 Sarah Huckabee Sanders

-Sanders is no political novice: She began working for her dad’s unsuccessful Senate race in 1992 as a nine-year-old stuffing envelopes for his campaign before catapulting into political consulting for high profile Republicans, including for Arkansas Sen. Tom Cotton when he ran for that post.
-She was the third woman in U.S. history to serve as U.S. Press Secretary under Trump, a tenure which was marred by a rocky relationship with many reporters.
+Sanders is no political novice: She began working for her dad’s unsuccessful Senate race in 1992 as a 9-year-old stuffing envelopes for his campaign before catapulting into political consulting for high profile Republicans, including for Arkansas Sen. Tom Cotton when he ran for that post.
+She was the third woman in U.S. history to serve as press secretary under Trump, a tenure which was marred by a rocky relationship with many reporters.
 But Trump speaks highly of Sanders, and endorsed her successful 2022 bid to the governor’s seat for Arkansas.

 - Pros: A young woman who’s respected among her party colleagues and knows the intimate workings of the Trump administration — what more could he ask for?